 That’s why Apetit’s product development team intentionally aimed to create an ingredient beyond a protein isolate or concentrate.

-We wanted our product to have three indispensable ingredients for health – protein, fibre, and essential fats – and the beauty of maintaining a balanced diet.
-The resulting plant-based powder ingredient, BlackGrain, does just that.
+We wanted our products to have three indispensable ingredients for health – protein, fibre, and essential fats – and the beauty of maintaining a balanced diet.
+The resulting plant-based rapeseed ingredients, BlackGrain rapeseed powder and BlackGrain TVP, do just that.

 Rapeseed has an excellent amino acid profile among plant-based proteins